many books, so little time.

 How to consume more books

-- buying a Kindle (the Paperwhite is a great gadget)
+- buy a Kindle (the Paperwhite is a great)

 A few quick wins which I found great reads; there are of course so many more.